 - Legal protection: by structuring a SPV, the parent company limits the legal liability in case of a failure of the SPV’s project.

 - Minimal red tape: setting-up a SPV is relatively easy and cheap, depending on the choice of jurisdiction.
 Generally, no governmental authorization is required.

 - Tax benefits: SPV’s assets can be exempted from certain direct taxes.

-- Complexity/lack of transparency: the complexity of SPVs can make the monitoring of the level of risk involved and who it lies with really difficult.
+- Complexity/lack of transparency: The complexity of SPVs can make monitoring the level of risk involved, and determining who bears it, really difficult.

 - Reputational risk: the parent company’s perceived credit quality may be damaged by the underperformance or default of an affiliated SPV.

-- Regulatory risk: regulatory standards that applies to SPV’s assets is not the same as to the parent company’s assets on balance sheet.
+- Regulatory risk: regulatory standards that apply to SPV’s assets are not the same as to the parent company’s assets on the balance sheet.
 This lax regulation can pose an indirect risk to the parent company.

 https://www.investopedia.com/terms/s/spv.asp – 25/10/2018